heros

 Bases: LocalDatasourceHERO

-To make your class a PolledLocalDatasourceHERO make it inherit this class an implement the method _new_data.
+To make your class a PolledLocalDatasourceHERO make it inherit this class an implement the method _observable_data.
 The method will get called periodically and the return value will be published as an event.

 Note